jszou/MK_DL_public/README.md

 Partial support for data collection was provided by NIH grant:
 > UL1TR001873.

-Data collection and sharing for this project was additionally supported by the Washington Heights-Inwood Columbia Aging Project
+Data collection and sharing for this project was additionally supported by the Washington Heights-Inwood Columbia Aging Project (WHICAP)
-> (WHICAP, P01AG07232, R01AG037212, RF1AG054023).
+> P01AG07232, R01AG037212, RF1AG054023.

-[18F]-AV-1451 images were downloaded from the Alzheimer's Disease Neuroimaging Initiative (ADNI): See adni.loni.usc.edu for more info.
+[18F]-AV-1451 images were downloaded from the Alzheimer's Disease Neuroimaging Initiative (ADNI):
+> See adni.loni.usc.edu for more info.